 Local governments may forbid cannabis companies or certain locations, so check city and county regulations.

-for a cannabis business license in Colorado costs $2,500 for a medical cultivation business, testing lab, or infused product maker.
-Application fees for a medical dispensary are based on the number of patients and can range from $9,000 to $22,000.
-Application fees are $4,000 for recreational cultivation or infused product manufacturing.
-Recreational testing labs have to pay $2,000 in application fees.
-New recreational dispensaries have an application fee of $4,500, but only $2,250 if you have an existing medical dispensary and are adding a recreational dispensary, or $250 if you’re converting from a medical to recreational dispensary.
+Application fees: Applying for a cannabis business license in Colorado costs $1,000 for a medical cultivation business, testing lab, or infused product maker.
+Application fees for a medical dispensary are $5,000.
+Application fees are $5,000 for recreational cultivation or infused product manufacturing.
+Recreational testing labs have to pay $1,000 in application fees.
+New recreational dispensaries have an application fee of $5,000.

-It’s $1,800 to renew a license for a medical cultivator, testing lab, or infused product maker in Colorado.
-Medical dispensary license renewals cost $2,300 to $7,300.
-Recreational cultivation license renewals cost $1,800 to $7,100 (and higher if you have more than 13,800 plants).
-Recreational dispensary, testing lab, and infused product manufacturing license renewals cost $1,800.
+License renewal: : It’s $1,500 to renew a license for a medical cultivator, testing lab, or infused product maker in Colorado.
+Medical dispensary license renewals $1,500.
+Recreational cultivation license renewals cost $1,500 to $3,500 (and higher if you have more than 3,000 plants).
+Recreational dispensary, testing lab, and infused product manufacturing license renewals cost $1,500.

-Cannabis business license applicants must be of “good moral character,” can only receive investment from people also of “good moral character,” and can only employ people whose (lack of) criminal history confirms they’re of “good moral character.”
+Criminal record: Cannabis business license applicants must be of “good moral character,” can only receive investment from people also of “good moral character,” and can only employ people whose (lack of) criminal history confirms they’re of “good moral character.”
 Applicants also cannot have been convicted of a felony in the past five years.
-(See page 44 here.
+(See page 44 here.)